Ahmad-Zaky/folio_okapi_local_environment/README.md

 * A useful tip in case some modules fail, you can navigate to that module and manually pull from remote repo the latest changes and rebuild the module.
 * before starting okapi the allocated ports will be freed from the host machine for example if the allocated ports START_PORT=9031 to END_PORT=9199
 * There is a specific case when you change db configs for mod-users while you using mod-authtoken there will be an issue as the login attempt will fails, so modules like mod-authtoken, mod-login, and mod-users should share the same db configs.
+* if you look at the script you may see some unused methods most of them are in `helpers.sh` they were used in earlier scripts, and not removed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>